-- 1. Regardless of grade points earned in graduate study at other institutions, have at least a B average for all work taken in the MBA and M.Ed. programs, and a 2.5 for the M.S.L. program at Southwestern College. - 2.
-Accept the judgment of appropriate academic administrator in substituting transfer credits for courses in the Southwestern graduate catalog.
+- 1. Regardless of grade points earned in graduate study at other institutions, have at least a B average for all work taken in the MBA and M.Ed. programs, and a 2.5 for the M.S.L., M.S.S.A., and M.A.S.M. programs at Southwestern College. - 2.
+Accept the judgment of director of academic programs in substituting transfer credits for courses in the Southwestern graduate catalog.